 - Identify any potential overspending by categorizing your needs and your wants in the form of a budget.
 Use a budget calculator to put one in place and check in on your progress on a regular basis.
 Make sure to budget savings for your emergency fund and retirement accounts.

 - Next, say "bye-bye" to missed payments by setting up calendar reminders or automatic payments.
 If you choose to go with calendar alerts, set them to be no later than five days before a payment is due.
 This ensures that the payment has time to make the journey from the bank to your account.

-- Check in on your credit report at least twice per year.
-If you're paying down debt, check your credit score quarterly.
+- If you're paying down debt, check your credit score regularly.
 And if you have debt, create a plan to pay it off.
-Start by using a debt payoff calculator or a snowball debt elimination calculator.
+Start by using a debt payoff calculator.
 You can also save up to pay down debt with the help of KeyBank's Easyup® program, which automatically transfers $1 from your checking and into your savings account with each purchase that you make.

 - Finally, set a plan to stay informed about the financial world using podcasts and various online resources.
-When you need help, don't be afraid to ask for — family members are a great place to start.
 You can also reach out to your financial wellness advisor.
 A little extra guidance can help you make better, more informed financial decisions going forward.